jmw686-appdev/ruby-scripts/README.md

   1. The code to make this happen is in `lib/tasks/hello.rake`; read it and try to make out what's what.

 ## Tasks to write

+We're going to write some more command-line-only Ruby programs.

 ### rails bye